 - Poor customer experience

-Employee engagement strategies: understanding the challenge
+Employee engagement: understanding the challenge

-Specific employee engagement challenges for frontline organizations
+Employee engagement challenges in frontline organizations

 Any business looking to get the most from its workforce has to stay up-to-date with employee engagement best practices.
 But for leaders in frontline organizations, the stakes are particularly high.

 Frontline teams already experience a high rate of employee turnover.
 It’s fair to say that frontline employees are dissatisfied with their employee experience… and for several different reasons.
-McKinsey’s EX Factor framework breaks this employee experience down into nine elements across three categories: social experience, work experience, and organization experience.

-6 best practices for employee engagement in 2023
+6 best practices for employee engagement in 2025

-Each of the best practice recommendations we’ve included here is based on the 5Cs of employee engagement.
+Five of the best practice recommendations we’ve included here are based on the 5 C’s of employee engagement:

 - Care — show employees you care about their wellbeing as well as the company’s bottom line